sthiele/sthiele/content/scm/SCM2.md

 This is Part 2 of the [sign consistency series](/scm).
 In [Part 1](/scm/scm1) of this series we learned how to use interaction graphs and sign consistency methods to reason about steady states in closed systems.
-In this part we add external influences to our model and answer the question how a biological system responds to external influences.
+In this part we add inputs to our model and answer the question how a biological system responds to external influences.

 ## Inputs and perturbations

-Most systems interact in some ways with a surrounding context i.e. their environment.
+Most systems interact in some ways with a surrounding environment.
+To reason over systems response to different environmental settings we introduce *input* variables.
-The interface to the environment is provided by variables which are not controlled by the modeled system itself but externally.
+Input variables are not controlled by the system but represent external influences on the system.
+Such *inputs* could be stressors like temperature, light or drugs.
+In an IG *(E,V)*
-We call variables in our system which are controlled externally *inputs* and we denote the set of nodes that represent input variables with *I ⊆ V*.
+we denote the set of nodes that represent input variables with *I ⊆ V*.
 Because input nodes are controlled externally, they are excluded from the sign consistency rules.